Most of Your “Urgent” Tasks Are Lying to You

 This is the cycle that burns people out.
 You skip exercise for weeks, then face a health crisis (Q2 becomes Q1).
 You postpone financial planning, then scramble during tax season (Q2 becomes Q1).
 You avoid relationship maintenance, then face a conflict that demands immediate attention (Q2 becomes Q1).

-Neglected Quadrant 2 work is the single largest feeder of Quadrant 1 crises in most people’s lives.
+In our experience, neglected Quadrant 2 work tends to become the main feeder of Quadrant 1 crises over time, which is exactly the slide from important-but-not-urgent into urgent that Covey designed the quadrants to interrupt [2].
 The fix is to treat Q2 time blocks as immovable appointments with the same weight as a doctor’s visit.

 Mistake 4: Refusing to Delegate or Eliminate